aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 <span class="image">![Performance Insights](P.I_load.png?raw=true)</span>

-The dashboard is divided into 3 sections, allowing you to drill down from high level performance indicator metrics down to individual *queries*, *waits*, *users* and *hosts* generating the load.
+The dashboard is divided into 3 sections(Counter Metrics, Database Load and Top SQL activity), allowing you to drill down from high level performance indicator metrics down to individual *queries*, *waits*, *users* and *hosts* generating the load.
 You can learn more about this in the [previous lab](https://awsauroralabsmy.com/provisioned/perf-insights/).

 So far so good we can see wait types, wait events and the top queries but can we do more with *P.I*?

-Let’s enable additional components on the *counter metrics* and also on the *Session Activity* preferences at the bottom.
-We will also slightly change the view of *Database Load.*
+##### Adding additional counters:

 Let’s start by adding counters in the *Counter Metrics* under Manage Metrics.
-This collects metrics from *DB* like innodb_rows_read, threads_running and *OS* metrics like cpuUtilization total, user etc which adds valuable information on top of CW metrics.
+This collects metrics from *DB* like innodb_rows_read, threads_running etc and *OS* metrics like cpuUtilization total, user etc which adds valuable information on top of CW metrics.

 <span class="image">![Performance Insights](counter_manage.png?raw=true)</span>